ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 Subjective requirements:

-* Clear, concise, secure, maintainable code
+* Write clear, concise, secure, maintainable, user-friendly module code
     * Validate upfront--fail fast and return useful and clear error messages.
     * Use defensive programming--use a simple design for your module, handle errors gracefully, and avoid direct stacktraces.
     * Fail predictably--if we must fail, do it in a way that is the most expected.
 Either mimic the underlying tool or the general way the system works.
-    * Don't reinvent the wheel.
-Part of the problem is that code sharing is not that easy nor documented, we also need to expand our base functions to provide common patterns (retry, throttling, etc).
+    * Use shared code whenever possible - don't reinvent the wheel.
+Ansible offers base functions for many common patterns (retry, throttling, etc). ## TODO where is shared code and how does a dev use it?
 	* Handle exceptions (bugs) gracefully
 		* Give out a useful message on what you were doing and add exception messages to that.
     	* Avoid catchall exceptions, they are not very useful unless the underlying API gives very good error messages pertaining the attempted action.
 	* Avoid ``action``/``command``, they are imperative and not declarative, there are other ways to express the same thing.
 	* When fetching URLs, use ``fetch_url`` or ``open_url`` from ``ansible.module_utils.urls``.
 Do not use ``urllib2``, which does not natively verify TLS certificates and so is insecure for https.
 	* Include a ``main`` function that wraps the normal execution.
-	* Call your :func:`main` from a conditional so we can import them into unit tests - for example:
+	* Call your :func:`main` from a conditional so we can import it into unit tests - for example:

 	.. code-block:: python